-The table below highlights the additions to property, plant and equipment for the fifty-two and fifty-three weeks ended:
+The table below highlights the additions to property, plant and equipment for the fifty-two weeks ended:

-er 2, 2018 Veeks) November 3, 2017 (53 Weeks)
+November 1, 2019 (52 Weeks) November 2, 2018 (52 Weeks)

-Land \$ 55 \$ 2,051
+Land \$ - \$ 55

-Building 141 3,975
+Building - 141

-Building improvements 702 1,533
+Building improvements 10,103 702

-Leasehold improvements 9 42
+Leasehold improvements - 9

-Temperature control - 786
+Temperature control 3,285 -

-Processing equipment 7,915 1,031
+Processing equipment 2,019 7,915

-Packaging lines 181 1,020
+Packaging lines 2,641 181

-Vehicles for sales and/or delivery 953 1,081
+Vehicles for sales and/or delivery 1,585 953

-Quality control and communication systems 43 121
+Quality control and communication systems 156 43

-Computer software and hardware 18 352
+Computer software and hardware 861 18

-Forklifts 253 47
+Forklifts 57 253

-Change in projects in process 7,877 (465)
+Change in projects in process 5,032 7,877

-Additions to property, plant and equipment \$ 18,147 \$ 11,574
+Additions to property, plant and equipment \$ 25,739 \$ 18,147

-Expenditures for additions to property, plant and equipment during the fifty-two weeks ended November 2, 2018 include projects in process of \$7,615 related to the new facility in Chicago.
+Expenditures for additions to property, plant and equipment during the fifty-two weeks ended November 1, 2019 include projects in process of \$13,723 related to the new facility in Chicago.

-Cash used in financing activities:
+Cash provided by (used in) financing activities:

-November 2, 2018 (52 Weeks) mber 3, 2017 3 Weeks) Payments of capital lease obligations \$ (83) \$ (129) Net cash used in financing activities \$ (83) \$ (129)
+Novem (52 November 2, 2018 (52 Weeks)

+Payments of capital lease obligations \$ (17) \$ (83)

+Proceeds from bank borrowings 17,000 -

+Repayments of bank borrowings (3,253) -

+Net cash provided by (used in) financing activities \$ 13,730 \$ (83)

 Our stock repurchase program was approved by the Board of Directors in November 1999 and was expanded in June 2005.
-Under the stock repurchase program, we are authorized, at the discretion of management and the Board of Directors, to purchase up to an aggregate of 2,000,000 shares of our common stock on the open market.
-As of the end of fiscal year 2018, 120,113 shares were still authorized for repurchase under the program.
+Under the stock repurchase program, we were authorized, at the discretion of management and the Board of Directors, to purchase up to an aggregate of 2,000,000 shares of our common stock on the open market.
+As of the end of fiscal year 2019, 120,113 shares remained authorized for repurchase under the program.
+However, our agreement with Citigroup lapsed on its own (by its terms) on October 14, 2019.

 We invested in OTR (over-the-road) tractors during fiscal year 2012 financed by a capital lease obligation in the amount of \$1,848.
-The total capital lease obligation was settled as of November 2, 2018 with no remaining lease liability.
+The total capital lease obligation was settled as of November 1, 2019 with no remaining lease liability.
 We bought several of the tractors and converted to month-to-month arrangements on other tractors as needed.
-We plan to invest in new capital lease arrangements in fiscal 2019.
+We plan to invest in new capital lease arrangements in fiscal 2020.

 We maintain a line of credit with Wells Fargo Bank, N.A. that expires on March 1, 2020.
-The line of credit was expanded from \$5,000 to \$7,500 during the first quarter of fiscal 2017.
 Under the terms of this line of credit, we may borrow up to \$7,500 at an interest rate equal to the bank's prime rate or Libor plus 1.5%.
 The borrowing agreement contains various covenants, the more significant of which require us to maintain a minimum tangible net worth, a minimum quick ratio, a minimum net income after tax and total capital expenditures less than \$7,500.
-The Company was in violation of the capital expenditure covenant which was subsequently waived by letter dated January 3, 2019.
-The Company was in compliance with all other covenants as of November 2, 2018.
-There have been no borrowings under this line of credit during fiscal year 2018.
+The Company was in violation of the capital expenditure covenant which was subsequently waived by letter dated December 16, 2019.
+The Company was in compliance with all other covenants as of November 1, 2019.

 On December 26, 2018, we entered into a master collateral loan and security agreement with Wells Fargo Bank, N.A for up to \$15,000 in equipment financing.
-Pursuant to the loan agreement, we borrowed \$7,500 to purchase specific equipment for our new Chicago processing facility at a fixed rate of 4.13% per annum.
-The loan term is seven years and is secured by the purchased equipment.
-The funds were received on December 28, 2018.
+Pursuant to the loan agreement, we made two borrowings of \$7,500 each, to purchase specific equipment for our new Chicago processing facility at a fixed rate of 4.13% and 3.98%, respectively, per annum.
+The loan terms are seven years and are secured by the purchased equipment.
+The first funding of \$7,500 was received on December 28, 2018.
+The second funding was received on April 23, 2019.
 The master collateral loan and security agreement with Wells Fargo Bank, N.A. contains various affirmative and negative covenants that limit the use of funds and define other provisions of the loan.
 The main financial covenants are listed below: